 Upon returning you are allowed to bring home a certain amount of certain goods without having to pay duty tax.
 However, they must be for you or are a gift for someone else.
 Remember you are not allowed to sell anything that you have bought duty free.

-There is no tax to pay on a certain goods that you bring back from outside of the EU.
-However you cannot combine allowances with family or friends to bring in more than your individual allowance.
+There is no tax to pay on certain goods that you bring back from outside of the EU.
+However, you cannot combine allowances with family or friends to bring in more than your individual allowance.